One-paper-luck/RSIC-GMamba/README.md

 @ARTICLE{10915627,
-  author={Meng, Lingwu and Wang, Jing and Xiao, Liang}, journal={IEEE Transactions on Geoscience and Remote Sensing}, title={A Multiscale Grouping Transformer with CLIP Latents for Remote Sensing Image Captioning}, year={2025}, volume={63}, number={},
+  author={Meng, Lingwu and Wang, Jing and Xiao, Liang}, journal={IEEE Transactions on Geoscience and Remote Sensing}, title={RSIC-GMamba: A State-Space Model With Genetic Operations for Remote Sensing Image Captioning}, year={2025}, volume={63}, number={},